mircealungu/student-projects/writing_rules/Avoid_Adjectives.md

 # Avoid Adjectives

+Adjectives are usually your opinions or judgements.
+Use them sparingly if at all.

 In a scientific text you should keep opinions for the *Discussion* section.
 Everywhere else, stick to facts.

 > In these meetings we had *fruitful* discussions...